tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   In [Fluid Type](https://elisehe.in/2021/03/13/fluid-type) Elise Hein talks about some fundamental questions in a very approachable way.
 Why do we care about fluid type in the first place?
 And is clamp really so great?

----

-Thank You, my wonderful editors!

 ## META

 NEXT STEPS:

--   [] revise '# steps'
+-   [x] revise '# steps'
+-   [] read through revised steps in order
 -   revise '# wtf'
--   revise '# outro'
 -   decide on order
--   check intro
+-   revise intro
--   test this: \* is this a possible alternative? -- instead of using the utopia website to generate type scales and manually copy-pasting them into figma, use the utopia figma plugin?
+-   revise outro
 -   put on google docs

 -   share with thays
 -   share with yemi